kecman/view/PLAN.md

 - [UI/UX] Write * to indicate an identical first and last point
 - [UI/UX] Sweep drag for removing items from the scene?
 - [UI/UX] Click to copy point coordinate in {1.8e} format so that it can be used as a float literal in code
-- [UI/UX] Support loading wkt file format to load Polygons in a reasonable way
 - [UI/UX] Implement sliding to show/hide the terminal
 - [UI/UX] Scroll to the bottom of the terminal
 - [Build,DevX] Compiled at time in Window, after version?